krisgesling/web-launcher-skill/README.md

 Open web pages

 ## About
-A simple Skill to open web pages in your default browser.
+A simple Skill to open web pages in your default browser or on any Mycroft-GUI enabled device.

 Currently Sites must be included in the `sites.value` file, or added to the Skill settings as a custom url.